jabley/hello-go-web/README.md

 ```

 That should create an application in a Cloud Foundry provider.
 From that
-manifest, the app should be named hello-go-web.
+manifest, the app should be named `hello-go-web`.

 ## Consistent Routing